Thermal Area Law in Long-Range Interacting Systems: acknowledgments

 \section{acknowledgments}

-{~}\\ D. K. thanks M. Kim for helpful discussions about QSpace.
+{~}\\ D. K. thanks M. L. Kim for helpful discussions about QSpace.
 D. K. and T. K. acknowledge the Hakubi projects of RIKEN.
-T. K. was supported by Japan Science and Technology Agency Precursory Research for Embryonic Science and Technology (Grant No. JPMJPR2116).
+T. K. was supported by JST PRESTO (Grant No. JPMJPR2116), ERATO (Grant No. JPMJER2302), and JSPS Grants-in-Aid for Scientific Research (No. JP24H00071), Japan.
 K. S. was supported by JSPS Grants-in-Aid for Scientific Research (No. JP19H05603, No. JP19H05791 and No. JP23H01099).

 \thefootnote{*\arabic{footnote}}

 {S.\arabic{equation}}

 {S.\Roman{section}} \begin{widetext}